 In this course students will learn basic piano skills using both hands including 5 finger position, scales, progressions, fingering techniques and accompaniment.
 Students will also learn basic music theory including notes, rhythm, basic harmonization techniques, and form.
 Performance etiquette as a performer and as an audience member will also be stressed.
-Only students in grade 9 and above will take this course for high school credit.

-INTRO TO GUITAR GRADE 8-12 LENGTH 18 WEEKS .50 CREDIT
+INTRO TO GUITAR

-This course is designed for the beginning guitar student and is taught in a group setting with individual responsibilities.
+GRADE 8-12 LENGTH 18 WEEKS .5 CREDIT This course is designed for the beginning guitar student and is taught in a group setting with individual responsibilities.
 No prior guitar experience is required, however, each student must have a guitar available to them for outside practice.
 This class requires outside study and practice.
 Upon completion of this course, the students will be able to: identify parts of the guitar, tune guitar properly using relative tuning, and read music including the following aspects: standard notation (including understanding the elements of music), rhythm, melody, harmony, form, tempo, dynamics, chord symbols/charts, and tablature.
 Students will also perform music using proper guitar technique (fingering, posture, hand position, etc.), perform standard guitar literature in a group setting as well as individually, and sight-read selected exercises/songs.
-Only students in grade 9 and above will take this course for high school credit.